kuzzleio/kuzzle/README.md

     $ docker-compose up

-You can now access Kuzzle's http api on http://localhost:7512/api/.
+You can now access Kuzzle's API.

 ## Using Vagrant